uraimo/SwiftyGPIO/README.md

 This library provides an easy way to interact with external sensors and devices using digital GPIOs, SPI interfaces, PWM signals and serial ports with Swift on Linux.

-You'll be able to configure port attributes (direction,edge,active low), read/write the current GPIOs value, use the SPI interfaces (via hardware if your board provides them or using software big-banging SPI) and generate a PWM to drive external displays, servos, leds and more complex sensors.
+You'll be able to configure port attributes (direction,edge,active low), read/write the current GPIOs value, use the SPI interfaces (via hardware if your board provides them or using software big-banging SPI), generate a PWM to drive external displays, servos, leds and more complex sensors, and finally interact with devices that expose UART serial connections using AT commands or custom protocols.
+See the *[libraries](#libraries)* for some device libraries built using SwiftyGPIO.

-The library is built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, UDOO, Tegra, CHIP, etc...) with accessible GPIOs.
+The library is built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, CHIP, etc...) with accessible GPIOs.

 **Since version 0.8 SwiftyGPIO targets Swift 3.0, for Swift 2.x [refer to the specific branch](https://github.com/uraimo/SwiftyGPIO/tree/swift-2.2) for sources and documentation.**